Mapping classes associated to mixed-sign Coxeter graphs

-By inspecting the intersections of the loops drawn on the left and middle diagrams of Figure~\ref{twistgraph-fig}, one sees that their intersection graph is equal to $T_m$.
-Thus, $Y_m$ embeds in $S_m$ and $S_m \setminus Y_m$ is a union of disks in the interior of $S_m$.

-Observe that the embedding of $S_m$ in $S^3$ can be inductively defined as the union of negatively twisted Hopf bands: one starts with a single negatively twisted Hopf band, corresponding to the top most vertex of $T_m$; then the surface obtained at the $n$th stage of the inductive process equals the union of the surface obtained at the $(n-1)$st stage by attaching a Hopf plumbing along an embedded square.
-By the theory of Murasugi sums reviewed in Section~\ref{Murasugi-sec}, it follows that the extension of $f_m$ to $\Sigma_m$ equals $R_m$, and thus the partial closure of $(Y_m,f_m)$ is $(\Sigma_m,R_m)$ as required.
+\bold{Proof.} The surface $\Sigma_m^{(k)} \subset S^3$ is isotopic to the surface obtained by successive Hopf plumbing (see Figure~\ref{TwistHopfPlumb-fig}).
+This sequence of clockwise Hopf plumbings is compatible with the ordering on $T_m^{(k)}$.
+Furthemore, as seen in Figure~\ref{localmesh-fig}, the Seifert matrix is equal to $-I - A^+(T_m^{(k)})$, where $A^+(T_m^{(k)})$ is the upper triangular part of the adjacency matrix for $T_m^{(k)}$, i.e., the directed adjacency matrix for $T_m^{(k)}$ with the given ordering of vertices.
+The claim thus follows from Proposition~\ref{Seifert-matrix-prop} and Proposition~\ref{Howlett-prop}.

 \begin{remark}{\em A Coxeter system is {\it spherical} if its associated bilinear form is positive or negative definite, and it is {\it affine} if its bilinear form is positive or negative semi-definite.
 In the classical case, where $\s \equiv 1$, the Coxeter system is spherical or affine if and only if a Coxeter element has spectral radius equal to 1.
+In the mixed-sign case, the classification problem is more subtle.
 The graphs $(T_m, -1)$ are examples of mixed-sign Coxeter systems whose Coxeter element has spectral radius one, but is not spherical or affine (for example, the Coxeter group contains hyperbolic elements). } \end{remark}